-Either under Deming or Malcolm Baldrige or EFQM scope of analysis, one should consider both the enablers and the results as coupled factors belonging to the Quality Process.
-EFQM model considers a distribution percentage of 50% for each - enablers and results - which seems a quite reasonable share, once results are a consequence of the measures and decisions undertaken throughout the various ways of governance and the better these are the better the results.
+Either under the Malcolm Baldridge or the EFQM scope of analysis, one should consider both the enablers and the results as coupled factors belonging to the Quality Process.
+EFQM model considers a distribution percentage of 50% for each, which seems like a quite reasonable share, as results are a consequence of the measures and decisions undertaken throughout the various ways of governance and, the better these are the better the results.

-Based on EFQM global assumption, this indicator will be built according to the non-financial measures representing 50% and to the financial measures representing the remnant 50%, thus totalling - 100%:
+So this indicator will be built according to two different natures of measures: one non-financial representing 50% and another financial representing the remnant 50%, thus totalling - 100%: